 You can watch on YouTube (below) or listen on a variety of platforms available here!

-CW: this episode features a substantial discussion on eating disorders.
+CW: this episode features a substantial discussion on eating disorders, especially the potential exacerbation of eating disorders in lockdown.
 We have done our very best to make sure the conversation is not triggering for fellow sufferers, but we’d urge you to stick to the safe side if you feel unsure.
 You can use the below time stamps to navigate: